flutter/plugins/packages/google_sign_in/README.md

 }
 ```

-See more on how to wire it up the [example Google sign application here](https://github.com/flutter/plugins/blob/master/packages/google_sign_in/example/lib/main.dart).
+## Example

+Find the example wiring in the [Google sign-in example application](https://github.com/flutter/plugins/blob/master/packages/google_sign_in/example/lib/main.dart).

+## API details

-See [google_sign_in.dart](https://github.com/flutter/plugins/blob/master/packages/google_sign_in/lib/google_sign_in.dart) for more API details.
+See the [google_sign_in.dart](https://github.com/flutter/plugins/blob/master/packages/google_sign_in/lib/google_sign_in.dart) for more API details.

 ## Issues and feedback